Justo Antonio de Olaguibel: Beginning as an architect

-In 1781, under mayor Ramón María de Urbina, Olaguíbel was offered to design the Plaza Nueva (currently known as Plaza de España), the first neoclassic square in Vitoria.
+In 1781, under mayor Ramón María de Urbina, Olaguibel was offered to design the Plaza Nueva (currently known as Plaza de España), the first neoclassic square in Vitoria.
 It served as a model for the main squares in Tudela, San Sebastian and Bilbao.
 This square became the centre of urban activity of Vitoria.
 Nevertheless, the square was not yet connected to the ancient part of the city, because of the slope between them.
 Therefore, Olaguibel designed Los Arquillos in 1790, which was a solution to the problem, as it connected the square with the old part of Vitoria harmoniously.
 Between the two parts are balconies and platforms connected by stairs.
 The purpose of the architect was to join the old and new parts of Vitoria in a fluent way.

 These two works made Olaguibel famous, not only because of adding the first neoclassic buildings to Vitoria, but also to the Basque Country.

 Religious architecture

-After having creating these two works and specially after 1794, Olaguibel directed his career towards religious creations such as arcades, towers and other smaller constructions, which took part in many villages in the prairie of Alava.
-His career seemed to be prospering, but this change in the architect's mind made other architects from Vitoria and from other cities to take part in the construction of buildings in the city.
+After having created these two works and specially after 1794, Olaguibel directed his career towards religious creations such as arcades, towers and other smaller constructions, which took part in many villages in the prairie of Alava.

-Justo Antonio de Olaguibel never had a government job, despite the high social class of his job.
+Olaguibel never had a government job, despite the high social class of his job.
 However, he was related to some personalities of the epoch, such as Samaniego.

-Olaguibel spent most of his effort building the facade of the Magdalena Convent (Spanish: Convento de Magdalena) in 1783.
+Olaguibel spent most of his efforts building the facade of the Convento de la Magdalena in 1783.
 The convent was located where the New Cathedral of Vitoria is now sited.
-Nevertheless, they managed not to demolish the building and the facade was transferred to Vicente Goikoetxea street.
-Fausto Iñiguez de Betolaza was the one in charge of the move.
+Nevertheless, they managed to not demolish the building and the facade was transferred to Vicente Goikoetxea street.
+Fausto Íñiguez de Betolaza was the one in charge of the move.

-Last years of life
+Last years of his life

-In 1789 the architect built the San Andrés church in Elciego, showing his perfect architecture and how expert he was in his job.
-In 1806, before the Peninsular War Olaguibel designed the house of the bishop Juan Joé Díaz de Espada in Armentia.
+In 1789, Olaguibel built the San Andrés church in Elciego.
+In 1806, before the Peninsular War, Olaguibel designed the house of the bishop Juan Joé Díaz de Espada in Armentia.

-Olaguibel died on the 11th of February, 1818, in Vitoria.
+Olaguibel died in Vitoria on 11 February 1818.